-Get out your broom and sweep away the past: the Year of the Monkey begins February 8.
+Get out your broom and sweep away the past: The Year of the Rooster begins January 28, 2017

 Lunar New Year is a time to gather with family, honor ancestors, and share a feast with foods that symbolize prosperity in the New Year.
 Join in and cook up lucky Lunar New Year recipes for your own celebration.

 Most of the dishes served during Lunar New Year (also known as Chinese New Year and Spring Festival) are symbolic of something positive and hopeful.

 Pork symbolizes strength, wealth, and blessings.